Criminal Justice Degree

 Students study the criminal justice system including law enforcement, courts, corrections, criminological theory, and the policies that govern public safety and criminal rehabilitation.
 Graduates typically pursue careers in law enforcement, federal agencies like the FBI and DEA, probation and parole, corrections administration, and private security management.
 Criminal justice offers diverse career paths from patrol officer to federal agent, with opportunities at every level of government.

-What Criminal Justice and Corrections Graduates Do
+What Criminal Justice Graduates Do

 Your degree in Criminal Justice and Corrections prepares you for careers centered on public safety and order.
 Many graduates start on the front lines as police officers, where your day involves patrolling neighborhoods, responding to emergency calls, and meticulously documenting incidents.
 Others begin as correctional officers or security guards, focusing on maintaining a secure environment and enforcing rules through direct supervision.
 These hands-on roles require a physical presence and nuanced human judgment that technology can't easily replicate.